denoland/docs/deploy/kv/manual/queue_overview.md

 handler is invoked to process your queued messages when they're ready for delivery.
 If your handler throws an exception the runtime will automatically retry to call the handler again until it succeeds or until maximum retry attempts are reached.
-The message is considered to be succesfully processed once the [`listenQueue`](https://docs.deno.com/api/deno/~/Deno.Kv.prototype.listenQueue) handler invocation completes succesfully.
+The message is considered to be successfully processed once the [`listenQueue`](https://docs.deno.com/api/deno/~/Deno.Kv.prototype.listenQueue) handler invocation completes successfully.
 The message will be dropped if the handler consistently fails on retries.

 ### Message delivery order